pwg26/PierceQuest/README.md

 Development

-To begin I started by sketching out a basic design of how I wanted each of my sub web pages to my site to look as well as their functionality.
+To begin I started by sketching out a basic design of how I wanted each of the web pages to my site to look as well as their functionality.
 Next I created my intitial skeletal HTML files linked to bootstrap, and an asset folder with a universal CSS file and images.
 Following this intialization, I developed each HTML file primarly utilizing Bootsraps grid system with some CSS of my own to convey text, images, and components in an athetic, intuaitive and organized manner.
-After completing the first addition of each of my sub webdpages, I then spent the vast majority of the time adjusting, adding, and expirimenting with additional Bootsrap features until I was satified with the final product to present the user.
+After completing the first addition of each of my pages, I then spent the vast majority of the time adjusting, adding, and expirimenting with additional Bootsrap features until I was satified with the final product to present the user.

 Feaures/Usage